Generic Name: oxycodone hydrochloride

 See Medication Guide

-Provide the following information to patients receiving oxycodone hydrochloride or their caregivers:
+- Provide the following information to patients receiving Oxycodone Hydrochloride Oral Solution, USP or their caregivers:

-- Advise patients that oxycodone hydrochloride is a narcotic pain reliever, and should be taken only as directed.
+- Advise patients that Oxycodone Hydrochloride Oral Solution, USP is a narcotic pain medication, and should be taken only as directed.

-- Advise patients how to measure and take the correct dose of oxycodone hydrochloride oral solution, and to always use the enclosed oral syringe when administering oxycodone hydrochloride oral solution 100 mg per 5 mL (20 mg per mL) to ensure the dose is measured and administered accurately.
+- Advise patients how to measure and take the correct dose of Oxycodone Hydrochloride Oral Solution, and to always use the enclosed calibrated measuring cup when administering Oxycodone Hydrochloride Oral Solution, USP, to ensure the dose is measured and administered accurately.

 - Advise patients whenever the prescribed concentration is changed to avoid dosing errors which could result in accidental overdose and death.